 Robin van Persie

-The ex-Manchester United player was also recalled to the Dutch national team in August, even though he had not donned the national jersey since 2015.
+He was recalled to the Dutch national team in August, even though he had not donned the Dutch jersey since 2015.

-He signed for Manchester United in August 2012 for a fee of over £27 million (30 million euros), where he won the Premier League before moving to Fenerbahce in July 2015.
+He transferred to Manchester United in August 2012 for a fee of over £27 million (30 million euros).
+He moved to Fenerbahce in July 2015.